evildmp/vurt/articles/twelve-rules.rst

     I am honest and hardworking, and a quick learner.

-Does we actually learn anything from this?
+Do we actually learn anything from this?
 Does it give us any reason to believe that the candidate is not in fact lazy, dishonest and a slow learner?

 Here's another example: